minchulan/phase-1-project/README.md

 ## Lessons Learned

-In Phase 1, I learned basic javaScript as well as modern javaScript (ES6) that includes destructuring, arrow functions, and the spread operator.
-Furthermore, I learned about the DOM and DOM manipulation, along with events (e.g., event listeners and event handlers).
-Importantly, I learned to code with user experience in mind which entails utilizing asynchronous code, such as when fetching data with an external API or internal db.json
+In Phase 1, I learned the fundamentals of the javaScript language as well as modern javaScript (ES6) that includes destructuring, arrow functions, and the spread operator.
+Furthermore, I now understand JS basics like primitives versus objects, or value types versus reference types.
+I'm now able to talk a bout declaration words (e.g., let, var and const), different scopes (e.g., global, block, and function), and all things the DOM-related (i.e., adding, updating, grabbing content, event listeners, and event handlers).
+Importantly, I learned how to use data structures to solve problems in JavaScript and to leverage asynchronous code via server communication.
+Ultimately, all efforts and learnings are pointed to ensure we build web applications that provide the best user experience for the end user.

 ## Installation